siemens/ix/packages/documentation/docs/controls/buttons/_link-button_styleguide.md

 ## Options
 - **Disabled:** Link buttons can be disabled (see also button states).
-- **Target:** To define where a link shall be opened, four options exist:
+- **Target:** To define where a link opens, there are four options:

 | Value     | Description                                       |
 | --------- | ------------------------------------------------- |